ruhigundrelaxed/ioBroker.eibd/README.md

 ## Install & Configuration

 1st.)
 Install eibd and configure it.
-Test if all runs correctly.
+Test if all runs correctly.<br>
 2nd.)
 Fire up your ETS and export your groupaddresses to xml.
-(Only 3-leve structure is tested right now.)
+(Only 3-leve structure is tested right now.)<br>
 3rd.)
 Write down the complete DPT for each groupaddress.
 Write down wheter the ga is r,w,rw.
-You will find those          informations within ets.
+You will find those          informations within ets.<br>
 4rd.)
 Open the exportet xml file and append the information received from step 3 to the groupaddress.
 You can append it on a single ga or on a middlegroup.
-If choosen a middlegroup each ga within the middlegroup will reflect those values as long as there are no individual values set.
+If choosen a middlegroup each ga within the middlegroup will reflect those values as long as there are no individual values set.<br>

 -----------------------------------------------------------